This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 I wanted to use real food that I could find at any grocery store.
 Something that was sustainable over a longer period of time.

 A perfect example is turmeric.
 You can buy turmeric curcumin for a pretty penny.
 Or just mix in the real spice turmeric into your drink or meals.
+(In case you don’t know about the benefits of turmeric, you need to learn them.)

 Another is apple cider vinegar pills.
 I am still shaking my head over the price of those.
 Apple cider vinegar is one of the cheapest things to buy.
 It costs pennies to make a quick drink with real ingredients.